ArdaSenyurek/Throw_Simulation/README.md

 # Throw_Simulation
-Throwing a ball with a GUI.
+Throwing a ball with a GUI based on recursive algorithm.

 <p float="left">